HTTP5214-Winter2023/TimeKeeper/research/Research-HoKitSo.md

 1. User interact with the timesheet tracker with CLI
 2. Record Time & other data
 3. Convert date to excel (VBA)

+## CLI-Team: Flow of the application
+1. Check whether the API Key is setup
+    1. If it is not setup, ask for the API Key
+2. Provide a list of funtions
+    1. Export Excel
+    2. Change API Key